Now Accepting New Patients and Canada Dental Care Plan

-Toothbrush Showdown: How to Pick the Right One for Your Mouth (and Your Budget)
+How to Pick the Right One for Your Mouth In Kitchener, ON

-Let’s not despair, here is your friendly guide to toothbrushes; what matters, what does not and how to choose the right one for your needs.
+Let’s not despair.
+The truth is, toothbrushes don’t have to be complicated.
+With a little knowledge, you can sort out what matters, what doesn’t, and how to choose the brush that’s right for your needs.

 1. Head Size

-• Larger heads may feel “efficient,” but they often miss tight spots.
+• Large heads may feel efficient but often miss critical areas.

 2. Handle Design

-• Thicker handles help reduce hand fatigue and are ideal for those with arthritis or reduced dexterity.
+• Thicker handles reduce fatigue and help those with arthritis or limited dexterity.

-• Textured grips help maintain control, especially for kids or anyone with shaky hands.
+• Textured grips give better control, especially for kids.

 3. Bristle Configuration

 • Soft bristles only!
-Medium or hard can damage enamel and gums.
+Medium or hard bristles can damage enamel and gums.

 4. Brand